FalasFry/Frustration.exe/README.md

 every bullet does 1 damage to you
 You get ammo from powerups

-GREEN = more fire rate
+If the powerup is GREEN = more fire rate
-BLUE = more speed
+If the powerup is BLUE = more speed
-RED = 5 more health points.
+If the powerup is RED = 5 more health points.

 * In normal mode
 You move towards the mouse, and shoow towards it, you only have one life.